 Spend your mornings hitting up the farmers markets that happen almost daily throughout Greater Palm Springs.
 It's a great way to immerse yourself in the local community and you'll be fascinated by everything the vendors have to offer, from locally grown fruits and vegetables to homemade treats and handcrafted wares.
 You'll also want to check out Palm Springs VillageFest, held every Thursday evening — it's like a farmers market, but with food trucks, street performers, and lots of local vendors.

 Shots in the Night

-Indian Wells Golf Resort’s popular Shots in the Night is back again.
+Indian Wells Golf Resort’s popular Shots in the Night is back!
 With special lighting and golf technology, this after-dark experience offers a whole new take on the game.
 Try glow-in-the-dark golf on the driving range or take in the laser light show as you tap it out on the putting green.
 Food truck dining and bar service makes this outdoor activity perfect to enjoy with friends.
 Because it’s not at all like a traditional round of golf, Shots in the Night is also ideal for getting kids into the game or for pals who don’t normally have the time to commit to a full round.
-If this sounds like a hole-in-one, read our blog post that has all the fun details.

 Start planning your spring break in Greater Palm Springs with these great savings.